Constellation Review

 Good For

-- Carbon-free energy matters--and you want it from a company that generates it
+- Clean energy matters--and you want it from a company that actually owns power plants

-- You want simple fixed-rate plans without promotional games
+- You prefer simple fixed-rate plans without free-nights gimmicks or tiered pricing games

 Avoid If

-- You want free nights, time-of-use, or specialty plans
+- You want free nights, time-of-use, or specialty plan structures

 Company Snapshot